muratk3n/thirdwave/en/README.md

 [GDPNow](https://www.frbatlanta.org/cqer/research/gdpnow.aspx)
 estimate of the FED.

 "Wilshire uses market cap divided by GDP.
-But real GDP is released quarterly?
-Do they they use projected GDP for everyday calculation?"
+But official GDP is released quarterly?
+Do they they use that number for this calculation?"

 ---